 - Facilitating improved-governance of water utilities' service delivery;

-- Helping utilities achieve a level of service quality that meets or exceeds users' and other stakeholders' reasonable expectations;
+- Helping utilities achieve service standards that meet or exceed users' and other stakeholders' reasonable expectations;

-- Improving services whilst complying with the principles of sustainable development, in line with the Sustainable Development Goals (SDG) as described below.
+- Improving services whilst complying with the principles of sustainable development, in line with the United Nations' Sustainable Development Goals (SDG) as described below.

-Standardization of the management concepts for service activities relating to drinking water supply, wastewater and stormwater systems.
+Standardization of the management concepts for service activities and processes relating to drinking water supply, wastewater and stormwater systems.

 This structure includes activities necessary to fulfill the objectives of water supply, wastewater and stormwater systems.
 Water supply for purposes other than drinking water can be included in this management concept structure.